reactorlabs/RhoVec/semantics.md

   * `..` denotes a possibly empty sequence, i.e., `e_1, .., e_n` may be a list
     of zero expressions.
+  * `...` denotes a sequence containing at least one element.
   * `[` extracts a smaller vector, while `[[` extracts a single element.
 Note that "a single element" may be a one-element vector.
   * Bare values `v` are not available in the surface syntax; they are required